Robert Jaworski: Komatsu / Toyota Comets

-Professional career
+Professional

 Toyota (1975–1984)

 Jaworski became a PBA player in 1975 after the Toyota Comets became one of the league's founding franchises when the league was formed the same year.
 Jaworski had for his original teammates Arnaiz, Reynoso, Reynoso's younger brother Cristino (Tino), Ramon Fernandez, Rodolfo "Ompong" Segura, Oscar Rocha, Joaquin "Jake" Rojas, and Orlando "Orly" Bauzon, along with imports Byron Jones and Stan Cherry.
 He later became the acknowledged leader of the team and a major player in Toyota's nine PBA championships.
 In that inaugural season, Toyota won two of the three conferences and finished second to Crispa in the third conference, coming close to a grand slam.

 The following season, Reynoso and Jaworski separated ways when Reynoso joined the Mariwasa team.
-In the 1976 season, although they made it to the finals in all three conferences, Ginebra did not win any titles, as Crispa won the grand slam.
+In the 1976 season, although they made it to the finals in all three conferences, Toyota did not win any titles, as Crispa won the grand slam.

 The 1977 season was where Jaworski took on more of a leadership role.
 In the opening game of the season, Jaworski was among several players from both Crispa and Toyota who got into a massive brawl.
 The players were then detained in Fort Bonifacio.
 He led the team to a title in the 1977 Invitational over a guest team from Brazil.

 Jaworski was named the league's Most Valuable Player in 1978.
 His MVP performance may arguably be considered as his best single season, averaging a career-high 20.2 points, 8.2 assists, 1.8 steals, and 10.2 rebounds per game.
 This was done despite the presence of tall imports with no height limit, and with Fernandez on the team.

 Toyota made the 1980 Open Conference finals, but they lost to the U/Tex Wranglers in five games.
 In their matchup against Crispa during the 1980 All-Filipino Conference, Jaworski was benched in the first half.
 This led to their coach, Fort Acuña, to be fired at halftime.
 Team manager Don Pablo Carlos took over coaching duties.
 Jaworski then led Toyota to the comeback win.
 Although Crispa went on to win the title that conference, they were not able to sweep the tournament due to this loss.

 Crispa and Toyota met one last time in the 1981 Open Conference finals.
 In that matchup, Jaworski was key to defending Atoy Co.
 Toyota won the series 3–2.

 Throughout the 1982 season, Jaworski suffered multiple injuries, including a groin injury.
 He still made the All-Star team, but coached the team instead since he could not play.
 He averaged only 10.4 points, 4.9 assists and 4.8 rebounds, all PBA career-lows at the time.
 In his absence, Fernandez stepped up, leading Toyota to win two titles.
 When Jaworski returned in the 1983 season, tension began brewing between him and Fernandez, which was fueled by the media.
 Toyota didn't win a title that season, as Crispa won another grand slam.